akashd50/akashd50.github.io/README.md

 ## Instructions
 In the book, Modern Technical Writing, Andrew E. points out these advantages of having your content on version control systems.
 Git is the version control tool that was used while creating these instructions.
 Having your site hosted on a distributed version control makes it incredibly easy to track changes and make new updates.

-1. Create a Github account
+1. **Create a Github account**
-    1. If you already have a Github account, please skip this section.
+    1. If you already have a Github account, please skip to _Section 2_.
 Otherwise, follow the steps below to create one:
     2. Visit https://github.com.
-    3. In the top right section of the page, you should see the option to 'Sign in' or 'Sign up'.
+    3. In the top right section of the page, you should see the option to `Sign in` or `Sign up`.
-    4. Click 'Sign up' and the webpage will lead to a section where you'll need to enter some information to create your account, including your email address, a new password and a username.
+    4. Click `Sign up` and the webpage will lead to a section where you'll need to enter some information to create your account, including your email address, a new password and a username.
     5. In some cases, Github may also require you to verify your email address before anything else.
 If that happens, please follow the instructions provided by Github to verify your email address.
     6. Github may also ask your some more questions about your interests and such.
 So, please go through the steps to finish the signup process.
     7. Once you've completed all the steps, your account should be created and we can now move on.
     8. For more information, check [Github signup help page](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).

-2. Create a Github repository
+2. *Create a Github repository*
     1. Visit [Github](https://github.com) and log into your account.
-    2. Click the 'Create Repository' button.
+    2. Click the `Create Repository` button.
     3. For a static-site hosted on Github pages, the repository name should be `{your username}.github.io`.
 You can follow the demo below to see the full process.
     ![Create Repo Demo](/resources/create_repo_github.gif)

-3. Create local Git repository and initialize Jekyll project
+3. Create local Git repository and initialize the Jekyll project
 Andrew E. also talks about static websites and the advantages they provide when it comes to hosting content like product documentation or in our case, a resume, which doesn't require any dynamic content.
-What makes static sites so good is the fact that they don't need any server side code, no dependencies and no dynamically generated content.
-This makes them fast and pretty much crash resistant.
+What makes static sites so good is the fact that there's no dynamically generated content which means no server side data dependencies.
+This makes them fast.
 Jekyll is the static-site generator which we use in conjunction with Github Pages for this project.
 It uses markdown file format and generates static webpage from that.
 Its light-weight and readable even without being on the webpage so its easy to transfer.

     1. On your computer, open up a terminal window and navigate to where you want to save this project.
     2. Then run the following commands: